Dionysiaca: Contents

 Hera goes to Persephone and tricks her into lending her the services of a Fury, Megaira, whom she instructs to madden Dionysus.
-Hera also instructs Iris to persuade Hypnus to cause Zeus to sleep, promising him the hand of Pasithea.
+Hera also instructs Iris to persuade Hypnus to cause Zeus to sleep, claiming that as god of nocturnal revels, Dionysus is his natural enemy, and that he should not risk angering Hera, the mother of his beloved Pasithea.
 Hera borrows Aphrodite's girdle, the cestus, in order to seduce Zeus.